ianxxiao/use-athena/README.md

 # Athena
-Athena helps aspiring writers to write better, publish more, and find their unique "voice".
+Athena helps bloggers to write better, publish more, and find their unique "voice".
 Athena is powered by the latest Big Data, Text Analytics, and Machine Learning tools.

 Check out https://athena.launchaco.com/ for more details and sign up for the beta launch.